awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-about.md

 + Alias ARN example:

   `arn:aws:kms:us-east-2:123456789012:alias/MyAliasName`
+**Note**
+When creating a secure string parameter in the console by using a custom KMS CMK, you must specify the prefix `alias/` before the alias name\.
 + Globally Unique Key ID example:

   `12345678-1234-1234-1234-123456789012`
 + Alias Name example:

   `alias/MyAliasName`
+**Note**
+When creating a secure string parameter in the console by using a custom KMS CMK, you must specify the prefix `alias/` before the alias name\.

 You can create a custom AWS KMS CMK from the AWS CLI by using the following commands: